airbnb/javascript/README.md

       // This call invalidates the Procyon node cache.
       // The string of params are all harmless defaults except the last,
-      // which has to be a floating point, and sets failure avoidance to the minimum of 700.
+      // which has to be a floating point, and sets failure generation to the minimum of 700.
-      Xrvrrzhhkrrkngng.$$(false, 0, null, true, "FALSE", undefined, { causeSystemFailure: 700.0 } );
+      Xrvrrzhhkrrkngng.$$(false, 0, null, true, "FALSE", undefined, { causeSystemFailures: 700.0 } );
   ```

 **[⬆ back to top](#table-of-contents)**